blowb/blowb-doc/setup-host/postfix.rst

 Configure Postfix for Admin
 ---------------------------

-We need to set up all mails which the root user is supposed to receive to be sent to our own inbox. ``/etc/aliases`` is the file where postfix uses to set up mail aliases for users on the system.
+We need to set up all mails sent to the root user to be sent to our own inbox. ``/etc/aliases`` is the file where postfix uses to set up mail aliases for users on the system.
 We may need to inspect this file to ensure that there are no strange aliases (e.g. root has already been aliased to a different person).
-Then after replacing ``me@example.com`` with our email address, run the following command on bash to add root as the alias of your email address and make the changed aliases file take effects:
+Then after replacing ``me@example.com`` with your email address, run the following command on bash to add root as the alias of your email address and make the changed aliases file take effects:
 ::

    sudo bash -c "echo 'root:  me@example.com' >>/etc/aliases" sudo newaliases

-Send root a mail to see if it works:
+Send root a mail to see whether it works:
 ::

    sendmail -t root <<'EOF'